 - The practice of aerobic exercises varies significantly across prefectures.
 The proportion of women that exercise 5 to 7 days a week is 19% in Tirana, compared with 3% in Durrës and 2% in Shkodër.
 Among men, these proportions are respectively 18% in Tirana and less than 1% in Durrës, - Education is strongly associated with practice of physical activity: 13% of women with a university or post-graduate education engage in aerobic exercises 5 to 7 days a week, compared with 3% of women with a primary 4-year education or less (Figure 11.5).
 Similarly, 14% of men with a university or post-graduate education exercise 5 to 7 days a week, compared with 7% of men with a primary 4-year education or less (Figure 11.6). - The practice of frequent physical activity (5 to 7 days a week) increases steadily with household wealth.
-Among women, this ranges from 9% in the lowest wealth quintile to 15% in the highest quintile, and among men from 7% in the lowest quintile to 15% in the highest quintile to 15% in the highest quintile to 15% in the highest quintile to 15%.
+Among women, this ranges from 9% in the lowest wealth quintile to 15% in the highest quintile, and among men from 7% in the lowest quintile to 15% in the highest quintile (Tables 11.9.1 and 11.9.2).